tjheckler/Helpdesk/README.md

  * Status Changed Tracking, Tickets and Inventory
  * Printing and Export Function for Custom Reports
  * Make Inventory Searchable for Tickets Computer Name/Asset Tag
+ * Custom Email to "HelpDesk" When a Ticket Is Created by Customer
+ * Custom Email to Customer When a Ticket is Updated by a Site User
  * Put roles into separate Table as User, HelpDesk, Technician, Admin
  * Separate Nav Bar Based on Access User, HelpDesk, Technician, Admin

  # In the db Folder is a ReadMe.txt File With Vital Information